Naomi Campbell: 1987–1997 Supermodel status

-In March 1991, in a defining moment of the so-called supermodel era, Campbell walked the catwalk for Versace with Turlington, Evangelista and Crawford, arm-in-arm and lip-synching the words to "Freedom!
+In March 1991, Campbell walked the catwalk for Versace with Turlington, Evangelista and Crawford, arm-in-arm and lip-synching the words to "Freedom!
 '90".
-Later that year, she starred as Michael Jackson's love interest in the music video for "In the Closet".
-In April 1992, she posed with several other top models for the hundredth-anniversary cover of American Vogue, shot by Patrick Demarchelier.
+In March 1992, she starred as Michael Jackson's love interest in the music video for "In the Closet".
+In April 1992, she posed with several other models for the hundredth-anniversary cover of American Vogue, shot by Patrick Demarchelier.
 That same year, she appeared in Madonna's controversial book Sex, in a set of nude photos with Madonna and rapper Big Daddy Kane.

 In 1993, Campbell twice appeared on the cover of American Vogue; in April, alongside Christy Turlington, Claudia Schiffer, Stephanie Seymour and Helena Christensen, and again, solo, in June.
-She also famously fell on the Vivienne Westwood 1993 Fall catwalk in foot-high platform shoes, which were later displayed at the Victoria and Albert Museum in London.
-Despite her success, however, Elite Model Management, which had represented Campbell since 1987, fired her in September, on the grounds that "no amount of money or prestige could further justify the abuse" to staff and clients.
+She also fell on the Vivienne Westwood 1993 Fall catwalk in foot-high platform shoes, which were later displayed at the Victoria and Albert Museum in London.
+Despite her success, Elite Model Management, which had represented Campbell since 1987, dropped her contract.

+In 1996, Campbell walked in the second-ever Victoria Secret Fashion Show and made history as the first black model to open the show.
+She went on to grace the show's catwalk seven times.
+Her last catwalk for the brand was in 2005.
+When asked why she never became a full-time Angel, the supermodel simply stated: "[They] could not afford me".

+In 1997, Campbell became the first black woman ever to open a Prada show.

 In the mid-1990s, Campbell branched out into other areas of the entertainment industry.
-Her novel Swan, about a supermodel dealing with blackmail, was released in 1994 to poor reviews.
+Her novel Swan, about a supermodel dealing with blackmail, was released in 1994.
 It was ghostwritten by Caroline Upcher, with Campbell stating that she "just did not have the time to sit down and write a book."
-That same year, she released her album Baby Woman, which was named after designer Rifat Ozbek's nickname for Campbell.
-Produced by Youth and Tim Simenon, the album was only commercially successful in Japan; it failed to reach the top 75 on the UK charts, while its only single, "Love and Tears", reached No. 40.
-Baby Woman was mocked by critics, inspiring the Naomi Awards for terrible pop music.
+That same year, she released her album Babywoman, which was named after designer Rifat Ozbek's nickname for Campbell.
+Produced by Youth and Tim Simenon, the album was only commercially successful in Japan, with its only single, "Love and Tears", reaching No. 40 on the charts.
+Babywoman was mocked by critics, inspiring the Naomi Awards.
 During the mid-1990s, Campbell also had small roles in Miami Rhapsody and Spike Lee's Girl 6, as well as a recurring role on the second season of New York Undercover.

-In 1995, along with fellow models Schiffer, Turlington and Elle Macpherson, Campbell invested in a chain of restaurants called the Fashion Cafe, whose directors were arrested three years later for fraud, bankruptcy and money laundering.